inner blog-MiCA Impact

 10 Nov, 2022

-In short - yes, the Market in Crypto Assets (MiCA) framework impacts crypto asset service providers (CASPs).
+In short - yes, the Markets in Crypto Assets (MiCA) framework impacts crypto asset service providers (CASPs).
 But before we discuss the hows and whys, let’s recap what MiCA is and a few other MiCA quintessential definitions.

 Does MiCA Impact Crypto Asset Service Providers (CASPs)?